 The Tajiks often take out the potatoes and meat ingredients to have them separately when serving.

-11. Lagman – Meat And Noodle Soup
+11. Lagman – Meat and Noodle Soup

 Lagman is a typical soup served with noodles in Central Asia as well as China.
 It’s particularly famous in the cuisine of Kazakhstan, Kyrgyzstan, and Russia.
 However, the Tajik version stands out from the rest due to the specific preparation.